laisgabr/Rioru/README.md

 <div class="texts">

 ## Description
-<em>Zoe is a Simple Bot for Discord in Java with JDA to help you in your server and execute all tasks for you :D</em>
+<em>Zoe is a Simple Bot for Discord in Kotlin to help you in your server and execute all tasks for you :D</em>

 ## Self Hosting
 We do not offer support for Zoe's Self Hosting for logical reasons, <b> If you want to use these codes </b>, use the Zoe instance itself.